seal-io/docs/docs/application/environment.md

 > Note:
 > Since v0.4.0, environment introduces `Environment Type` to enhance management.

-An environment is the target of service deployment.
+An environment is the target of resource deployment.
 A project may contain multiple environments.

 ## Environment Type